chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cloud/sync/overview.md

 ---
-id: sync-overview
+id: overview
-name: Sync Overview
+name: Overview
 ---

-# Sync Overview
+# Overview

-The Chroma Sync Function exposes endpoints for developers to chunk, embed, and index various data sources.
+Chroma Sync exposes endpoints for developers to chunk, embed, and index various data sources.
 The API is intended for Chroma Cloud users and can be accessed for free (up to $5 in credits) by creating a Chroma Cloud account.

 # Key Concepts

-Chroma’s Sync Function has three primary concepts: **source types**, **sources** and **invocations**.
+Chroma Sync has three primary concepts: **source types**, **sources** and **invocations**.

 # Source Types

-A source type defines a kind of entity that contains data that can be chunked, embedded, and indexed (hereafter referred to as “synced”).
+A source type defines a kind of entity that contains data that can be chunked, embedded, and indexed.
 An example of a source type—and notably the only currently supported one—is a GitHub repository.
 Each source type defines its own schema for configuring sources of its type.
 For example, the sources of the GitHub repository type allow developers to define a parameter `include_globs`, which is an array of glob patterns for which matching files will be synced.

 Other examples of (future) source types may be S3 buckets, web pages, Notion workspaces, or any other corpus of continually updated content.
 If there is a specific source type for which you would like support, please reach out to [engineering@trychroma.com](mailto:engineering@trychroma.com).